 Well well, seems Emily Post died and made The Plaza Hotel king.
 Of etiquette, that is.
-The home of stuffy old fancy dinners, aesthetically naive childhood dream weddings, and a rambunctious turtle toting Eloise is about to launch a series of modern etiquette classes specifically curated to help those "unfinished" and socially aspirational/desperate amongst us navigate this oh so unique millennial age of manners and misdemeanors.
+The home of stuffy old fancy dinners, aesthetically naive childhood dream weddings, and a rambunctious turtle toting Eloise is about to launch a series of modern etiquette classes specifically curated to help those "unfinished" and socially aspirational amongst us navigate this oh so unique millennial age of manners and misdemeanors.

 Sure, you could sign yourself up for an adult finishing school - set aside a weekend to traipse off to class, notepad in hand.
 You know, because that doesn't sound desperately depressing or anything.
 Might as well add in a pair of adult braces, and a horrible WASPy nickname like Trip or Bunny.
 But alas, there is no need for you to part with $2,750 for an "intensive" weekend program of 'chins up' and 'shoulders back.'
-I'm here to tell you the Cliffsnotes of everything you've been doing horribly, disgustingly, unforgivably wrong all these years.
+I'm here to pass along the Cliffsnotes of everything you've been doing horribly, disgustingly, unforgivably wrong all these years.

-Do you have to swipe right on people you know?
+- Do you have to swipe right on people you know?
 Honestly, while some would say this is common courtesy, it's wholly unnecessary.
 Unless you'd really tap that, why swipe that?

-When it comes to the bill, one should always offer to pay.
+- When it comes to the bill, one should always offer to pay.
 If you're met with opposition, let it go graciously.
-One should never expect to be paid for, and should receive and respect any such a treat as exactly such.
+One should never expect to be paid for, and should receive and respect any such treat as exactly such.

-Digital dining?
+- Digital dining?
 There is no seat for your phone at the table.
-I don't care if all the cool kids are doing it - texting and chewing?
+I don't care if all the cool kids are doing it.
+Texting and chewing?
 Grotesque.
 This generation may be feted for its ability to multitask, but really, how is Snapchatting and eating productive?

 Business / Networking Etiquette

-Thank you emails are always a must.
+- Thank you emails are always a must.
 Non-negotiably so.
 Thank you for the thank you emails?
 Unnecessary, but still generous of heart.
 Thank you for the thank you for the thank you emails?
 Fucking ridiculous.
 And you should be ashamed of yourself for creating such a circus.

-When it comes to signing off emails, know who you are.
+- When it comes to signing off emails, know who you are.
 Personally, I'm a 'Cheers!' person.
 Can't tell you how and can't tell you why I can get away with that, but I can tell you it's the same instinct that tells me immediately when someone can't.
-There's nothing so sad as a misplaced closer - second only to a misplaced opener (we've all received that cringe email from a stranger starting oh so inappropriately with a "hey!").
+There's nothing so sad as a misplaced closer - second only to a misplaced opener (we've all received that cringe email from a stranger starting oh so inappropriately with a "Hey!").

-Well, there you have it; everything you need to know about etiquette in the 21st century and it didn't even cost you a dime.
+And there you have it; everything you need to know about etiquette in the 21st century and it didn't even cost you a dime.

 [Photo via Breakfast at Tiffany's]